sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^tooling]: To their credit, the Translator project seems to have made some of the long-delayed tooling for declaring a schema in a more accessible syntax than RDFS/OWL and generating representations in multiple formats, from [JSON-LD to pydantic models](https://github.com/biolink/biolink-model).
 The Biolink paper also mentions a "[Node Normalization Service](https://github.com/TranslatorSRI/NodeNormalization)" for being able to resolve Linked Data entities from different vocabularies that have been declared to be the same thing, but at the time of writing development seems to have [slowed](https://web.archive.org/web/20230316031655/https://github.com/TranslatorSRI/NodeNormalization/graphs/contributors)

 [^babel]: In an odd mixture of metaphors, members of the Translator consortium introduced the project with a piece titled "Deconstructing the Translational Tower of Babel." {% cite austinDeconstructingTranslationalTower2019 %}.
-It is unclear why an effort to create a universalizing ontology would be deconstructing a tower of babel, as in its common interpretation it was the hubristic power of a unified language that caused it to be built and incurred the wrath of God.
+It is unclear why an effort to create a universalizing ontology would be deconstructing a tower of babel, as in one common interpretation it was the hubristic power of a unified language that caused it to be built and incurred the wrath of God.
 But I digress.

 [^slots]: or links, labeled edges, predicates.
 The terminology is more or less interchangeable.